 The Golgi bodies are polarized structures.
 Their forming face lies close to the nuclear membrane or SER.
 Here, the new Golgi cisternae continue to be formed from the coalescing of transition vesicles.

-On the maturing face or trans face, the cisternae break down into secretory vesicles or vacuoles, or zymogen granules.
-Thus, the two faces of Golgi are different.
+On the maturing face or trans face, the cisternae break down into secretory vesicles va,cuoles, or zymogen granules.
+Thus, Golgi’s two faces are different.

-The association of Golgi and Endoplasmic reticulum and lysosome is reflected in the GERL region (Where G-represent Golgi ER-endoplasmic reticulum and L-lysosome).
+Golgi, Endoplasmic reticulum, and lysosome association are reflected in the GERL region (Where G-represent Golgi ER-endoplasmic reticulum and L-lysosome).

-It is the region between the Golgi and plasma membrane where secretory vesicles are converted into zymogen granules by the concentration of products synthesized in RER.
+The region between the Golgi and plasma membrane is where secretory vesicles are converted into zymogen granules by the concentration of products synthesized in RER.

 What is the function of the Golgi complex?

-The Golgi complex is of vital importance, as it performs a variety of functions in different types of cells.
+The Golgi complex is vital, as it performs various functions in different types of cells.
 Some of them have been summarized in the following table.

 Secretion –

-Golgi are mainly associated with the secretory activity of the cell.
-Through the channels of the Golgi, there is continuous traffic of substances from the cell to the outside.
-These substances are synthesized elsewhere in the cells and concentrated and modify by the Golgi complex.
+Golgi are mainly associated with the cell’s secretory activity.
+Substances continuously travel from the cell to the outside through the Golgi’s channels.
+These substances are synthesized elsewhere in the cells, concentrated, and modified by the Golgi complex.

 Finally, these are secreted outside.
-The secretion of various substances by Golgi in different types of cells has been summarized in the table.
-These include enzyme hormones, endocrine secretion, mucus, etc.
+The Secretion Table summarizes the various substances secreted by the Golgi in different cell types.
+These include enzymes,e hormones, endocrine secretions, mucus, etc.

 Concentration and storage of secretory product –

-Golgi are associated with the concentration, storage, condensation, and Packaging of materials.
-The glycoprotein and lipoprotein are concentrated and packed in secretory vesicles which bud off from Golgi cisternae.
+Golgi is associated with the concentration, storage, condensation, and Packaging of materials.
+The glycoprotein and lipoprotein are concentrated and packed in secretory vesicles that bud off Golgi cisternae.

 Formation of lysosome and vacuoles –